Wrong Place: Production

 In 2021, Bruce Willis signed on to star in the action film Wrong Place, with filming commencing later that year.
 In March 2022, the film's director Mike Burns, who previously directed another Bruce Willis film Out of Death, said, "before filming commenced on Wrong Place in 2021, I asked one of Willis's associates how the actor felt and was told he was much better than last year.
 I took the associates' word for it, but soon realized that Willis was worse.
 After I finished filming, I said, 'I'm done.
 I won't make another movie with Bruce Willis.'
 I'm relieved that he's on vacation."
 Wrong Place is one of the last films to star Willis, who retired from acting because he was diagnosed with frontotemporal dementia.

 Release

 Wrong Place was released by Vertical Entertainment in limited theaters and VOD on July 15, 2022, followed by its release on DVD and Blu-ray on September 20, 2022.

 Box office

-As of February 17, 2023, Wrong Place grossed $71,362 in Hungary, Turkey, and Portugal.
+As of October 1, 2024, Wrong Place grossed $98,942 in Hungary, Turkey, Portugal, and the United Arab Emirates.